-The Practical Examination is comprised of three main tasks that increase progressively in the skill level tested.
-Skills tested are: trolley travel, hoisting, swinging, and combination (multifunction) operations.
+The practical examination is comprised of six main tasks that increase progressively in the skill level tested.
+Skills tested are: inspecting the equipment, hoisting, booming, swinging, following hand signals, and combination (multifunction) operations.
 Crane operation with load and without load is required.

-NCCCO provides a Test Site Layout (CAD) for the Practical Examination for each type of tower crane to ensure the examination remains standardized for all candidates, wherever and whenever they may test.
+NCCCO adapts the Test Site Layout (CAD) for each model of crane used for the Practical Examination to ensure the examination remains standardized for all candidates, wherever and whenever they may test.

 SCHEDULING A TEST

 Candidates for the Practical Examination should contact their Test Site Coordinator to determine the date of the next scheduled Practical Exam.
-Alternatively, candidates may visit NCCCO’s website at www.nccco.org for a listing of upcoming open practical Test Sites.
-Candidates must bring their completed Practical Exam Candidate Application Forms with them to their scheduled examination, along with any required supporting materials.
+Candidates may also view a list of Permanent Practical Exam Sites to find a location.